Sanglorian/orcus/Orcus Monsters - current.md

 > **AC:** 15; **Fort:** 16, **Ref:** 14, **Will:** 15
 > **HP:** 45, **Staggered:** 22
 > **Resist:**&nbsp;necrotic 5, **Vulnerable:**&nbsp;radiant 5
-> *Blood Sweats Aura 4:* A living creature that ends its turn in the aura suffers 3 damage.
+> *Blood Sweats Aura 4:* A living creature that ends its turn in the aura suffers 3 necrotic damage.
 >
 > ‡	**Claw** (standard, at-will)
 > +8 vs AC; 1d12+4 damage.
 > **Reformation**
 > Keep track of all damage the desiccated husk does, including through its aura.
-If damage done ever exceeds 22, that desiccated husk is replaced by a bloody bones as an reaction action.
+If damage done ever exceeds 22, that desiccated husk is replaced by a bloody bones as a reaction.
 Add 44 to the desiccated husk’s current HP to determine the bloody bones' current HP.
 A bloody bones created in this way only gives 150 XP total for being defeated.

 > #### Bloody Bones